JamesDAdams/Modular-API/doc/docs/cli/modules.md

 # Modules

-Modules command can be call by using the following command :
+Modules command can be called by using the following command :
 ```shell
 ModularAPI modules
 ```